DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 #### How to ad a new color for a new theme
 If there is no special color assigned the buttons will be displayed with its default color.
-To se how the color for the button is assigned see the example below  for Schwarzenbach-Abstimmung id:
+To understand how a color is assigned to a button.
+Please look at the example below  for Schwarzenbach-Abstimmung id in main.scss:
 ```
 /* Button styling */
 #root {